Arizona State vs. Colorado NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 45.7, is 1.2 points more than Saturday's over/under.
+- Saturday's over/under is 0.7 points lower than the two team's combined 45.7 points per game average.

-- This contest's total is 11.8 points more than the 32.7 these two squads combine to surrender per game this season.
+- This contest's over/under is 12.3 points above the 32.7 these two squads combine to allow per game this season.

 Arizona State Stats and Trends

-- Arizona State is 0-2 against the spread and 2-1 overall in games when it records more than 15.7 points.
+- Arizona State is 0-2 against the spread and 2-1 overall this season when the team scores more than 15.7 points.

-- In games that Arizona State picks up more than 328.3 yards, the team is 0-2 against the spread and 2-1 overall.
+- In games that Arizona State totals over 328.3 yards, the team is 0-2 against the spread and 2-1 overall.

-- This year, the Sun Devils have turned the ball over seven times, five more than the Buffaloes' takeaways (2).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.